matrix-org/matrix-spec-proposals/drafts/general_api.rst

    after.
 Rejected events:
  - A home server may find out via federation that it should not have accepted an event (e.g. to send a message/state event in a room).
+For example, it may send an event to another home server and receive an auth event stating that the event should not have been sent.
  - If this happens, the home server will send a ``m.room.redaction`` for the event in question.
 This will be a local server event (not shared with other servers).